-Note: this historical article contains references to discontinued products.
+Note: since this article was published several of the oscilloscopes mentioned have been replaced with upgraded versions.
 The 16-bit ADC-216 has been replaced by the PicoScope 4262.
 The PicoScope 3224 and 3424 8-bit scopes have been replaced by a range of models in the PicoScope 3000 Series.
-The PicoScope 320x Series of budget scopes has been replaced by the PicoScope 2200A ultra-compact oscilloscopes.
+The PicoScope 320x Series of budget scopes has been replaced by the PicoScope 2000 series ultra-compact oscilloscopes.

 Spectrum analyzers tend to fall into two categories: so-called ‘swept’ spectrum analyzers and FFT-based spectrum analyzers.
 Swept spectrum analyzers work by using one or more notch filters (or mixers) to measure the signal amplitude at a given frequency, and by changing (or sweeping) the frequency of this filter a plot of amplitude against frequency can be constructed.
 Swept spectrum analyzers still have their place in high-frequency spectrum analysis, but for audio work they have the disadvantage that the signal must be constant for the whole period of the sweep.